deartc/FitBitLit/README.md

 # FitBitLit
 This is a  project named FitBitLit.
 I want to use the project to compare various exercises.
-I plan on  a Kaggle file as data used for calories burnt.
 Packages/Software:
 I  plan on using Windows, SQL,Kaggle data, Colab, and Tableau, Jupyter, Anacoda, Excel and Spyder.